-For 10 groove-packed days venues across the capital will play host to the finest jazz and blues talent from all corners of the globe.
+For 10 groove-packed days venues across the capital plays host to the finest jazz and blues talent from all corners of the globe.
 Dance along to bop to boogie-woogie to blues-rock, from samba to swing to soul: there’s something in the programme to suit every mood and musical taste.

-The roots of the Edinburgh Jazz and Blues Festival
+The roots of the Edinburgh Jazz & Blues Festival

-[Image credit - Simon Williams/Edinburgh Jazz and Blues Festival]
+[Image credit - Simon Williams/Edinburgh Jazz & Blues Festival]

-Edinburgh Jazz and Blues Festival has been entertaining fans of great music ever since its inception in 1978.
+Edinburgh Jazz & Blues Festival has been entertaining fans of great music ever since its inception in 1978.

 Originally focused on traditional jazz, with various free performances taking place in the city's live-music-friendly pubs, the festival has since grown into a hugely successful and world-renowned event.
 There's now a wider range of musical styles than ever, and events both free and ticketed in a plethora of venues across the capital.